bamerman/coffee-docs/science-of-coffee-brewing.md

 # Science of coffee brewing

-A cup of coffee is simply coffee particles dissolved in water.
+A cup of coffee is simply particles of coffee dissolved in water.
 In scientific terms, a cup of coffee is a solution comprised of coffee particles (the solute) and water (the solvent).

 The interaction between coffee particles and water is called **coffee brewing**.
 Despite involving only two ingredients, coffee brewing is a complex chemical process with many delicate variables.